ASSET PROTECTION: Just as sure as April showers brings May flowers, the economic fallout of COVID-19 pandemic will rain down on many small businesses.

 So who are your potential creditors?
-They are your suppliers and lenders, but they can also be your employees, customers or any other individual who may have been injured or had property damaged due to your business activities.
+They are your suppliers and lenders, but they can also be your employees, customers, or any other person who may have been injured or had property damaged due to your business activities.
 While commercial liability insurance is always a good idea as part of a liability protection plan, it may not always be sufficient and does not protect your assets against suppliers and lenders.

 The strategies we most often use in asset-protection planning are separate legal structures such as holding corporations and sister corporations, along with registering security interests between separate entities.
 Determining which strategies that will work best for your business depends largely on the type of assets your business holds, the level of risk your business activities are exposed to, and the types of creditors that are most likely to pursue claims against you.

-If you haven't already put your asset-protection plan in place, don't wait.
-The longer your plan exists, the stronger it will be.
+If you haven't already put your asset-protection plan in place, don't let the fallout of COVID-19 rain down on you and your business.

-Please email us at: firstname.lastname@example.org to schedule a time to discuss how we can help you protect your business assets.
+Please email us at: firstname.lastname@example.org to schedule a free consultation to discuss how we can help you protect your business assets.